A single copy of this article may be reprinted for personal, noncommercial use only.

 But if you want to take the guesswork out of your skin care regimen, try these more reliable ways to improve and maintain your skin's youthful appearance.

 - Choose products with built-in sunscreen.
-When selecting skin care products, choose those with a built-in sun protection factor (SPF) of at least 15.
+When selecting skin care products, choose those with a built-in SPF of at least 15.
 Also, be sure to select products that are broad spectrum, meaning they block both UVA and UVB rays.

 - Use moisturizers.
-Dry skin turns plump skin cells into shriveled ones, creating fine lines and wrinkles long before you're due.
+Dry skin turns plump skin cells into shriveled ones, creating fine lines and wrinkles.
 Though moisturizers can't prevent wrinkles, they can temporarily mask tiny lines and creases.

 - Don't smoke.
 Smoking causes narrowing of the blood vessels in the outermost layers of your skin.
 It also damages collagen and elastin — fibers that give your skin its strength and elasticity.
 As a result, skin begins to sag and wrinkle prematurely.